 - White Chocolate Morsels

-These specifically say that they’re free from wheat, but that’s not the same thing as being labeled as gluten-free.
+These specifically say that they’re free from wheat, but that’s not the same thing as being labeled gluten-free.
 I’ve read that they’re produced in a dedicated facility, so I feel that they’re super safe.

 You can get your hands on these if you head to many grocery chains and retailers, including Meijer, Walmart, Target, and Albertsons.
 They’re also available on Amazon for those who prefer to shop online, though they seem quite expensive there.